 Take a look at our Bali trip here.

 Average temperature: 30º / 86º

 Cultural attraction: Holi Festival

 Jaipur, the Pink City, is the capital of Rajasthan and one of India’s finest architectural jewels.
-Travellers flock to this historical city all year round to experience a taste of India in its chaotic, colourful splendour.
+Travelers flock to this historical city all year round to experience a taste of India in its chaotic, colorful splendor.
 Expect sprawling hilltop forts dating back to the 16th century, palaces carved out of rose sandstone and Hindu temples constructed from white marble; moments of beauty caught between the roar of traffic and the rattle of rickshaws.

-What follows is a wave of joy and technicolour in the streets, as revellers chase each other with handfuls of bright powder.
+What follows is a wave of joy and technicolor in the streets, as revelers chase each other with handfuls of bright powder.
 It’s a beautiful festival, and Jaipur is one of the best places where you can experience it.
 Holi in Jaipur will take place over 9th – 10th March 2020.